 Relevance to Arthritis Care Provision in Ontario and Beyond

-There is considerable interest globally in optimizing human health resources through development of extended role, scope or advanced practice practitioners.
+There is considerable interest globally in optimizing human health resources through development of extended role or advanced practice practitioners.
 The ACPAC initiative represents a rigorous approach to train and generate competent practitioners and is aligned with a current mandate to put Patients First by expanding roles of existing human health service providers to increase access to arthritis care in Ontario and beyond.

 The ACPAC program is endorsed by the Arthritis Alliance of Canada, Arthritis Health Professions Association (AHPA), the Ontario Rheumatology Association, and Canadian Rheumatology Association.
 ACPAC program graduates are important to these groups as new models of care are being implemented.